 Royal Shrovetide Football - 5 & 6 March 2019

 A unique event on Shrove Tuesday and Ash Wednesday each year which literary draws thousands to watch this ‘extreme’ football match between two teams, the Up'ards and Down'ards, who must be born in Ashbourne.
 The goals are 3 miles apart and the game lasts 8 hours!

-First ever, major show rivalling Chelsea, Tatton Park, etc..
+Major show in its 2nd year rivalling Chelsea, Tatton Park, etc..

 A fun filled evening including Lantern Procession, small fairground rides, market stalls, shopping, musical entertainment, Artisan Market and much more

 Uttoxeter Races (13 miles away) - generally monthly